Logo

 The Doji candle pattern results in a cross-like or plus-sign shape on the candlestick chart, where the vertical lines (known as wicks or shadows) show the high and low prices of the trading session.

-The small or nonexistent body of the candlestick reflects market indecision, as neither buyers nor sellers could dominate by the session’s end.
+The small or nonexistent body of the Doji candlestick reflects market indecision, as neither buyers nor sellers could dominate by the session’s end.

 Key Characteristics of a Doji Candle